ideabrian/frontend-starter/README.md

 ## Features

 ### BuildJourney Component
-Track your project's progress with a built-in BuildJourney component:
+A feature-rich progress tracking component that helps you document your build process:
-- Add, edit, and delete build steps
+- ✅ Add, edit, and delete build steps
+- 🕒 Real-time timestamp for each step
+- ✓ Mark steps as complete/incomplete
-- Automatic persistence to localStorage
+- 💾 Automatic persistence to localStorage
-- Mobile-responsive design
+- 📱 Fully responsive design
-- Clean, modern UI with TailwindCSS
+- 🎨 Clean, modern UI with TailwindCSS
+- 🔄 Real-time clock display

 ### Project Structure
 ```